Fish-tailed Toxic Masculinity in Melissa Broder’s ‘The Pisces’

 Lucy, the 38-year-old protagonist of the novel from Phoenix, has deep-seated insecurity issues, escalated by the addictive phenomenon of Tinder and social media stalking.
 She yearns for intense emotional attachments to men who show any glimmer of sexual interest in her – even her ex-boyfriend whom she fell out of love with years ago.
 She lacks a concrete sense of identity, and this extends to her volatile doctoral thesis on theorising the gaps in Sappho’s poetry as intentional space, which she admits to not actually believing in.
 She is a one Tinder date with a tail-less male away from a breakdown.

 Until she meets Theo, a beautiful and youthful-looking “swimmer”, on the rocky edges of Southern Californian seas.
 A man who spends 45 minutes eating her out, while buoying himself up, with her legs dangling in the saltwater.
 In comparison to her Tinder dates, who cannot locate her clitoris nor her heart, he is out of this world.
 Lucy soon discovers that Theo’s most substantial saline member is not his penis, but a giant, scaled and barnacled tail, conveniently situated underneath his genitals and buttocks.
 When a woman falls in love with a man who inhabits a separate, mythical universe under the sea, it’s an indicator that it’s time for some internal reflection and a lot of therapy.
-We accept the love we think we deserve.
 With Lucy’s self-esteem rock bottom, she takes to Theo like a fish to water.
 For some time, their relationship is extraordinarily perfect in spite of the tail; he even eats her out while she is menstruating, which Lucy equates to unconditional love.

 Our protagonist is emotionally vulnerable and has the libido akin to Odysseus.
 Theo, our contemporary day siren, recognises her as a target.
 I posit that Theo represents the emotional abuse toxic men inflict onto their female partners in mythological form.
 My reading conceptualises Theo’s actions in terms of contemporary conceptualisation of psychopathic relationships.